zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 501 Micro Theory II/Game Theory 501 II - Solution Fundamentals.md

 #### Mixed

 The core intuition is that mixing requires indifference.
 I'll only be willing to randomize across my options if I have the same expected utility for each of them.
-So this defines/restricts the probabilities being used by the other player.
+So this defines/restricts the probabilities being used by the other players.
+Solving these probabilities one player at a time allows one to characterize mixed NEs.

 ```ad-example